Medical expert of the article

 - Various infections.

-Isolated sensitivities are extremely rare.
-Their appearance is most often caused by damage to thin and / or thick nerve fibers.
+Isolated sensory disturbances are extremely rare.
+Their occurrence is most often caused by damage to thin and/or thick nerve fibers.

-One of the serious complications of type 1 and type 2 diabetes is sensory neuropathy.
-In diabetes, about 30% of patients experience this problem.
-Pathology is characterized by sharp burning pains, crawling on the skin, numbness of the legs and their muscular weakness.
+One of the serious complications of diabetes mellitus type 1 and 2 is sensory neuropathy.
+About 30% of patients with diabetes face this problem.
+The pathology is characterized by sharp burning pains, crawling ants on the skin, numbness of the legs and their muscle weakness.

 Diabetic neuropathy has several types: